 Benchmark and compare the following installation methods:

-The first method performs no caching (except for the HTTP caching that’s native to npm) while the other three methods each manage their own cache (that is to say, the caching logic of npm-accel will only be used in the second method).
+The first method performs no caching (except for the HTTP caching that’s native to npm) while the other four methods each manage their own cache (that is to say, the caching logic of npm-accel will only be used in the second method).

-Warning: Benchmarking wipes the caches managed by npm, npm-accel, npm-cache and npm-fast-install in order to provide a fair comparison (you can override this in the Python API but not on the command line).
+Warning: Benchmarking wipes the caches managed by npm, yarn, npm-accel, npm-cache and npm-fast-install in order to provide a fair comparison (you can override this in the Python API but not on the command line).

 |-r, --remote-host=SSH_ALIAS||Operate on a remote system instead of the local system.
 The SSH_ALIAS argument gives the SSH alias of the remote host.|